Multifamily Bridge Loans: Close in 14 – 30 days (asset-based) · 9% – 13% Fixed, Interest-Only

 How long does a multifamily bridge loan take to close?+

-Do multifamily bridge loans need DSCR at closing?+
+Do multifamily bridge loans require strong borrower credit?+

 What's the standard bridge exit for multifamily?+

-Fannie Mae DUS and Freddie Mac Optigo are the standard exits for stabilized multifamily — lower rates (5.75%–6.50%), 30-year amortization, 5/7/10/12-year terms, non-recourse.
-Bridge lenders structure the loan covenants specifically to make the agency refinance clean (DSCR, occupancy, economic vacancy benchmarks).
-90%+ of PeerSense multifamily bridge deals exit to agency within 24 months.
+Fannie Mae DUS and Freddie Mac Optigo are the standard exits for stabilized multifamily — 5.75%–6.50% rate, 30-year amortization, 5/7/10/12-year terms, non-recourse.
+Bridge covenants are structured to make the agency refinance clean (DSCR, occupancy, economic vacancy benchmarks).
+The agency exit is what makes multifamily the deepest, fastest refinance market in CRE — and it applies whether you came in via the 50% asset-based path or the 75% full-doc path.

 Can I use a multifamily bridge loan for a value-add renovation?+